enricopal/STEM/README.md

 # STEM: Stacked Threshold-based Entity Matching

 STEM is a software for entity matching (also known as deduplication, record linkage, link discovery...).
-It runs several instances of threshold-based entity matchers with different threshold values and use their predictions as a feature vector for an SVM classifier.
-In this way, STEM is able to achieve high recall and precision at the same time.
+STEM can be used to find duplicate records in your database, or to link a database to another by finding identical records.
+STEM does not implement entity matching from scratch, but it is based on already existing open source entity matching software.

-Two popular threshold-based entity matching systems are supported as base classifiers:
+Two alternative threshold-based entity matching systems are supported:

 - [Duke] (https://github.com/larsga/Duke)

 - [Silk] (https://github.com/silk-framework/silk)

+STEM runs several instances of the base entity matcher with different threshold values and use their predictions as a feature vector for an SVM classifier.
+In this way, STEM is able to achieve high recall and precision at the same time.

 ##Dependencies